suraj-zeus/trainee-management/readme.md

 - Run 'dotnet run' command to run the project
 - To test the apis, go to this url http://localhost:port/swagger/index.html
 - By default one admin data is seeded after running the project for the first time, so login as an admin to access all the protected apis with these credentials : {username : 'admin', password : 'admin@123'}
+- Add the jwt token to http request header in this format : {Bearer <jwt_token>} to access protected api routes

 ## Features Completed
 Working API endpoints: